CatalystCode/project-fortis/project-fortis-pipeline/docs/admin-settings.md

 - **name_{language}:** Keyword translated into other languages, used to monitor multi-lingual areas.

+After changing the watchlist, you should click the restart pipeline button to propoagate the changes to the Fortis event ingestion.

 ### Adding Keywords with Excel then translating them to a supported language

 To add keywords quickly, you can copy keyword categories and keywords from